1. Home

 TL;DR — WhatsApp conversations, CRM and AI in one platform

-If your team handles WhatsApp API calls and chat while trying to keep a CRM current, the gaps aren't random — agents loose context mid-interaction, follow-ups fall through between handoffs, and attribution breaks the moment a conversation touches more than one tool.
+This guide is for mid-market B2C teams that need to manage WhatsApp API calls, chat and CRM updates in one operational workflow — without losing context, missing follow-ups or breaking attribution.
 The right question before comparing platforms isn't which tool is best — it's which category of platform actually connects all three layers, because a tool that only solves one leaves the others broken.
 The platform that gets this right unifies conversation handling, CRM sync, and AI automation in a single layer — and that's what this post covers.

 CRM vs customer conversation management platform — why the distinction matters